How Candles Affect Indoor Air Quality?

 Health Effects to Consider

 Long-term exposure to poor indoor air—especially from frequent candle use—can aggravate respiratory conditions, trigger allergic reactions, and contribute to headaches or fatigue.
+According to the U.S. Environmental Protection Agency (EPA), indoor air pollution may contain fine particles and gases that negatively affect lung health.

 The health effects of burning scented candles indoors include irritation of the eyes, nose, and throat, especially for people with asthma or chemical sensitivities.
 Fine particles can also reach deep into the lungs, potentially worsening existing respiratory issues.